-Imagine a new performing arts center in Beaverton.
-A beautiful, contemporary, professionally-run center and a point of pride in Washington County.
-A welcoming place for diverse audiences, offering a wide variety of cultural and educational programming.
-A place for regional artists and arts groups and national touring programs.
-A well-known destination, busy throughout the week with opportunities for audiences of all ages to come together around the arts, enhancing the economic and cultural vitality of the region.
-The Patricia Reser Center for the Arts is about celebrating our human need to create.
-To create our best selves.
-To create together.
+Imagine a beautiful, contemporary performing arts center in Beaverton, where diverse audiences engage with a wide variety of intercultural and educational programming.
+Picture a place that’s busy throughout the week, with opportunities for audiences of all ages to come together around the arts.
+Feel the draw of a venue that attracts regional artistic groups and national touring programs as it drives the region’s economic and cultural vitality.
+The Patricia Reser Center for the Arts (PRCA) will celebrate our human need to create, to grow and to become our best selves.

-Though our region is distinguished by the diversity of our people, we lack a public venue capable of knitting together our vibrant, global community.
+Though our region is distinguished by human diversity, we lack a public venue that truly knits together our vibrant, global community.
 We don’t yet have a place to come together to learn, entertain and be entertained, challenge our assumptions, refresh our spirits, and tap into our deepest selves.
+As diversity defines us, the arts will unite us.

-The arts supports achievement in school, bolsters skills demanded of a 21st century workforce, and enriches the lives of young people and communities.
+The arts support achievement in school, bolster skills demanded of a 21st century workforce, and enrich the lives of young people and communities.
 As our culture grows increasingly digital and technology-focused, the arts offer children a way to engage with the world around them through a human-centric lens.

 *Preparing Students for the Next America: The Benefits of an Arts Education (2013)

-The Patricia Reser Center for the Arts will help retain entertainment dollars otherwise spent by residents, tourists and visitors outside our area.
-In 2015 alone the nonprofit arts sector generated $21 million in total economic activity in Washington County.* A well-known arts and cultural destination busy throughout the week increases the vitality of the surrounding area, benefiting retail, restaurants, hotels and other local businesses.
+The Patricia Reser Center for the Arts will help retain entertainment dollars that residents, tourists and visitors spend outside our area.
+In 2015 alone, the nonprofit arts sector generated $21 million in total economic activity in Washington County.* A well-known arts and cultural destination that’s busy throughout the week benefits surrounding retail shops, restaurants, hotels and other local businesses.

 *Arts and Economic Prosperity 5, Americans for the Arts.

-This transformative pledge made possible by Pat Reser, through the Reser Family Foundation, is an investment that provides nearly one-third of the $46 million needed to build the Center.
-Another $21.9 million is coming from public sources, including a land donation and a new City Transient Lodging Tax (TLT).
-In total, 80% of the project costs has already been identified through public and private philanthropic investment.
+Pat Reser’s transformative investment provides nearly one-third of the $48.2 million needed to build the Center.
+Another $24 million will be funded by public sources, including a land donation and a new City Transient Lodging Tax (TLT).
+(No local income or property taxes are being used to fund the Center.)
+In total, funding for 98% of the construction costs has already been identified through public and private philanthropic investment.
+See our supporters.

 "It’s been both a personal dream and a community-driven vision to have a dedicated home for arts and culture in Beaverton – a stage for inspiration and creativity to shine, a place for residents and visitors to feel connected.
 It will be our city’s jewel."